iechor/docs/content/scout/release-notes/platform.md

 ### 2023-10-04

-This marks the General Availability (GA) release of Docker Scout.
+This marks the General Availability (GA) release of iEchor Scout.

 The following new features are included in this release: